TOLL FREE: 866-792-2728

 Driving With Psychiatric Conditions

 While they often aren’t visible to others, mental health conditions can also make driving more challenging.
 For example, people with anxiety might get overwhelmed by traffic, unfamiliar routes, or weather conditions.
-Anxiety can cause shortness of breath and lightheadedness, making it harder to stay focused and alert when driving.
+In Ohio, driving during the winter is notably more difficult than in fairer weather conditions.
+Anxiety can also cause shortness of breath and lightheadedness, making it harder to stay focused and alert when driving.

 Depression can have similar effects, especially if one has difficulty sleeping.
 When someone suffers from severe depression, they might also feel less concerned about their safety or the possibility of an accident.